-It can easily be shown that under these conditions if the beam involves only a one layer, isotropic material, then IS11=EI=Ebh/12 and for a beam of rectangular cross-section Poisson's ratio effects are ignored in beam theory, which is in the line with Vinson & Sierakowski (1991).
-In Equation 1, it is seen that the imposed static load is written as a force per unit length.
-For dynamic loading, if Alembert's Principle are used then one can add a term to Equation.1 equal to the product mass and acceleration per unit length.
-In that case Equation.1 becomes where $\omega$ and q both become functions of time as well as space, and derivatives therefore become partial derivatives,
+It can easily be shown that under these conditions if the beam involves only a one layer, isotropic material, then IS11=EI=Ebh3/12 and for a beam of rectangular cross-section Poisson's ratio effects are ignored in beam theory, which is in the line with Vinson & Sierakowski (1991).
+In Equation 1, it is seen that the imposed static load is where and q both become functions of time as well as space, and derivatives therefore become partial derivatives, is the mass density of the beam material, and here F is the beam cross-sectional area.
+In the above, q(x, t) is now the spatially varying time-dependent forcing function causing the dynamic response, and could be anything from a harmonic oscillation to an intense one-time impact.